Types for tame p-adic groups: Introduction

-The existence of a \datum/ for any irreducible representation of $G(k)$ is a key ingredient for producing the input that is needed for the construction of types as in Kim--Yu (\cite{KimYu}).
-In order to exhibit a \datum/ in a given representation, we require the elements $(X_i)_{1 \leq i \leq n}$ in the \datum/ $(x,(X_i)_{1 \leq i \leq n}, (\repzero, \Vrepzero))$ to satisfy slightly stronger conditions than the non-degeneracy necessary for an unrefined minimal K-type.
-We call our conditions \textit{\almoststronglystable/ and \generic/}, see Definition \ref{Def-almost-stable} and Definition \ref{Def-generic}.
-These conditions ensure that the deduced input for Yu's construction is generic in the sense of Yu (\cite[\S~15]{Yu}) and at the same time they are crucial for the proof of the existence of the \datum/.
-The existence of a \datum/ in $(\pi, V)$ is proved recursively, i.e. by first showing the existence of a suitable element $X_1$, then finding a compatible element $X_2$, and then $X_3$, etc., until we obtain a tuple $(X_i)_{1 \leq i \leq n}$ and finally exhibit the representation $(\repzero, \Vrepzero)$.
-The existence of $X_1$ can be considered as a refinement of the existence of an unrefined minimal K-type by Moy and Prasad and relies on the existence result of \almoststronglystable/ and \generic/ elements proved in Proposition \ref{Lemma-almoststable-generic-representative}.
+The existence of a maximal \datum/ for any irreducible representation of $G(k)$ is a key ingredient for producing the input that is needed for the construction of types as in Kim--Yu (\cite{KimYu}).
+In order to exhibit a \datum/ in a given representation, we require the elements $(X_i)_{1 \leq i \leq n}$ in the \datum/ $(x,(X_i)_{1 \leq i \leq n}, (\repzero, \Vrepzero))$ to satisfy a slightly stronger condition than the non-degeneracy necessary for an unrefined minimal K-type.
+We call our conditions \textit{\generic/}, see Definition \ref{Def-generic}.
+This condition ensures that the deduced input for Yu's construction is generic in the sense of Yu (\cite[\S~15]{Yu}) and at the same time it is crucial for the proof of the existence of the \datum/.
+The existence of a \datum/ in $(\pi, V_\pi)$ is proved recursively, i.e. by first showing the existence of a suitable element $X_1$, then finding a compatible element $X_2$, and then $X_3$, etc., until we obtain a tuple $(X_i)_{1 \leq i \leq n}$ and finally exhibit the representation $(\repzero, \Vrepzero)$.
+The existence of $X_1$ can be considered as a refinement of the existence of an unrefined minimal K-type by Moy and Prasad and relies on the existence result of \generic/ elements proved in Proposition \ref{Lemma-almoststable-generic-representative}.
 When constructing the remaining part of the \datum/ we need to ensure its compatibility with $X_1$ and rely on several preparatory results proved in Section \ref{Section-killing-lemmas}.
 At this step the imposed conditions on the elements $X_i$ become essential.

 The final crucial part of this paper is concerned with deducing from the existence of a \datum/ in Theorem \ref{Thm-exhaustion-of-types} that every smooth irreducible representation of $G(k)$ contains one of the \type/s constructed by Kim--Yu and, similarly, that every irreducible supercuspidal representation of $G(k)$ arises from Yu's construction, see Theorem \ref{Thm-exhaustion-Yu}.
 This requires using the elements $X_i$ from the \datum/ to provide appropriate characters of the twisted Levi subgroups $G_i$ ($2 \leq i \leq n+1$) and using $(\repzero, \Vrepzero)$ to produce a depth-zero supercuspidal representation $\pi_0$ of $G_{n+1}(k)$.
 We warn the reader that the depth-zero representation of $G_{n+1}(k)$ is in general not simply obtained by extending and inducing $(\repzero, \Vrepzero)$.
 The relationship between $\repzero$ and $\pi_0$ requires the study of Weil representations and can be found in Section \ref{Section-existence-of-type}, in particular in Lemma \ref{Lemma-repzeroK}.
 The main difficulty lies in showing that a potential candidate for the depth-zero representation $\pi_0$ of $G_{n+1}(k)$ is supercuspidal, which is the content of Lemma \ref{Lemma-cuspidal}.